 ¹ Bolin C. 2002.
 "Leptospirosis posing new threat for canine hepatic, renal disease."
 DVM in Focus.33(6):321-334.

-Lyme vaccine provides protection against the Lyme bacteria, which is transmitted by ticks that are commonly found most of the U.S., including Virginia.
+Lyme vaccine provides protection against the Lyme bacteria, which is transmitted by ticks that are commonly found throughout most of the U.S., including Virginia.
 Common symptoms include lethargy, swollen joints and fever.
-This vaccine is recommended for all dogs that are exposed to ticks, which thrive in areas of vegetation.
+This vaccine is recommended for all dogs that are exposed to ticks, which thrive in areas of vegetation and the Virginia climate.
 Good flea and tick prevention is the first line of defense.
 We recommend monthly flea and tick prevention.
 The vaccine will help protect animals who are exposed.

 This vaccination protects against one of the important microbes that causes “Kennel Cough”, a mixed bacterial and viral infection of the respiratory system.
 Common symptoms include coughing and gagging.
 Kennel Cough is highly contagious; the vaccine is recommended for all dogs who visit kennels, grooming facilities, parks, or doggie daycare.
 Puppies are highly susceptible.
 It is recommended annually for dogs at risk, but can be boostered every 6 months for those pets who are at the highest risk.